gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 - All visuals and diagrams include descriptive alt text.
 - The system is designed for safe installation and operation.
 Follow all electrical and mounting instructions to avoid injury.

-The Raspberry Pi 5 Edge ML Traffic Monitoring System provides real-time vehicle detection, speed measurement, and traffic analytics at the edge.
-The system is designed for ease of use, reliability, and actionable insights for traffic monitoring and management.
+The Raspberry Pi 5 Edge ML Traffic Monitoring System provides real-time vehicle detection, classification, speed measurement, and traffic analytics at the edge.
+The system leverages radar-triggered edge AI processing using the Sony IMX500 camera's built-in neural processing unit for on-camera vehicle classification.
+This advanced approach provides intelligent, power-efficient traffic monitoring with minimal latency and enhanced accuracy.

+**Key Features:**

+- **Radar-Triggered Edge AI:** Combines OPS243-C radar detection with IMX500 on-camera AI processing
+- **Real-time Vehicle Classification:** 85-95% accuracy for vehicle type identification
+- **Ultra-Low Latency:** <350ms from detection to classification
+- **Power Efficient:** 4-6W average power consumption
+- **Multi-Sensor Fusion:** Correlates radar speed/direction with AI vehicle identification
+- **Privacy-First:** All AI processing happens locally on the camera sensor
+- **Weather Independent:** Radar detection works in all weather conditions

 **For technical details on the ML/AI workflow and component status, see the [ML/AI Workflow and Component Status](./Technical_Design.md#31-mlai-workflow-and-component-status) section in the Technical Design Document.**